dspeyer/dspeyer.github.io/magic.md

 Creatures under Warp Step perceive their immediate surroundings as shrunken and the rest of the world as normal.

 A container of holding still experiences the weight of its contents.

+When a demiplane is pinched off from normal space, its edges cease to be adjacent to the walls of the container, and those walls becomes adjacent to each other.
+The stretched space left behind when a demiplane is pinched off is known as a "space scar" (and can be accessed by carefully cutting holes in the container walls).
+If the demiplane terminates within an hour, it will reattach to the scar, returning its contents and producing normal space.
+If the demiplane lasts longer than an hour, the scar heals.
+If the demiplane then terminates, it (and its contents) will be randomly inserted into normal space within 100km of the container or what's left of it.

+A demiplane acts as a free teleport beacon for purposes of Send and Portal.
+Furthermore, those effects cost half when used with a demiplane.

+If you create a demiplane with the Demiplane Sense effect, you gain an awareness of the plane's contents: their shape and density.
+You can use this to treat any object in the demiplane as having a teleport beacon on it for Fetch purposes, and fetch at half-cost with those beacons.

 ## Summoning